Get Out Get Active Bradford Programme 2016-2019

 Bradford Disability Sport and Leisure (BDSL) has been awarded £151,393 to provide sporting opportunities to young disabled people who are leaving school and beginning adulthood.

-Spokesman Dean Carroll said the money would be spent on its two sports academies at Bradford College and University Academy Keighley.
-He said: "They are existing clubs, so the money will be used to build on them and get more disabled young people playing sport."
+A spokesperson for BDSL said the money would be spent on its two sports academies at Bradford College and University Academy Keighley.
+"They are existing clubs, so the money will be used to build on them and get more disabled young people playing sport."

 "It is really important because, we had the Paralympic Games in London and the Special Olympic Games in Bath, which have really inspired disabled people to get involved in sport.
 "This money means we can afford disabled people the opportunity and pathway to play sport and hopefully to represent their county in competitions."